In a 2007 season-opening

 ice-cold saline solution was injected into Everett putting him into a

-Springer; 2005), studies dating back to the
+bibliography, studies dating back to the

 1950s suggest that lowering central-nervous-system temperature can